Shekhar2107/curious-coder_CR01/README.md

 # story teller
-This is a normal FAQ website with story teller implemented using JavaScript.
+This is a normal FAQ website with "story teller" implemented using html, css, javascript, renpy, python etc.